GoogleCloudPlatform/cloud-foundation-fabric/modules/vpc-sc/README.md

 This module implements support for three distinct factories, used to create and manage access levels, egress policies and ingress policies via YAML files.
 The YAML files syntax is a 1:1 match for the corresponding variables, and the factory data is merged at runtime with any data set in variables, which take precedence in case of key overlaps.

+JSON Schema files for each factory object are available in the [`schemas`](./schemas/) folder, and can be used to validate input YAML data with [`validate-yaml`](https://github.com/gerald1248/validate-yaml) or any of the available tools and libraries.

 This is an example that uses all three factories.
 Note that the factory configuration points to folders, where each file represents one resource.

 ```hcl